OE-FET/customxepr/README.md

 This should not break any other packages which also depend on pyqtgraph.

 ## Instrument communication
 CustomXepr communicates with with the Keithley and MercuryiTC through NI-VISA or pyvisa-py and is therefore independent of the actual interface, e.g., Ethernet, USB, or GPIB.
-Connections to the EPR spectrometer are handled through the Bruker Xepr Python API.
+Connections to the EPR spectrometer are handled through Bruker's Xepr Python API.

 ## Usage